bolt12/tabShare/README.md

 If you were looking for a solution, now you can with Google Chrome's new extension: TabShare !

+## How to use

+Open TabShare extension window.
+If you wish to share tabs all you have to do is to SHIFT or CONTROL select the tabs you want, decide whether you wish to group the tabs or not, name the group if that is the case and then press "Share selected tabs".
+A `tabShare.json` file will be downloaded!
+All you have to do is to share that with someone that also has the TabShare extension and can load the file!

+Make sure the URLs from your tabs are valid ones and/or can be accessible via HTTP or HTTPS protocols.
+For example: "chrome://extensions/:" is not a valid HTTP URL.

+Have fun sharing and contributing with ideas for improving!
+TabShare is only in Beta version and would appreciate feedback! :)

 ### File Format

 JSON file format: